Esri/geodev-hackerlabs/design/create_a_new_map.md

 6. Explore the default data by clicking on the map.

 7. Save your map.

-With the default styles, your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=c8cd4b6f2d724c99be9a2d14fb31603e).
+	NOTE: With the default styles, your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=c8cd4b6f2d724c99be9a2d14fb31603e).

 8. Go to `My Contents` to view the item for this map.